Magical Art of Glassblowing

 - Small Glass Souvenir for every couple or family.

-- Guided tour of a Glass Factory Showroom in Saint Mark's Square
+- Shared guided tour of a Glass Factory Showroom in Saint Mark's Square

 - Flyer with a detailed description of the Magic Art of Glassblowing